-- Statement of Accounts 2017/18 - 6.11 Each consultation was supported by full stakeholder engagement as outlined in the statutory code.
-This included the publication of detailed consultation packs and a children and young people summary version, distribution of response forms, drop-in sessions and meetings with the school councils at relevant and local schools.
-Following each consultation, a consultation report was prepared and published which outlined how the consultation was carried out, who was engaged and the relevant responses.
-These reports were provided as annexes to the Cabinet Member report which approved moving to the next stage in the process publication of the statutory notice.
-The statutory notice is the stage at which legal objections can be lodged against proposals. - 6.12 No legal objections were lodged in respect of Millbrook Primary School and Maes Ebbw School proposals and thus the final decisions to approve implementation were taken by the Cabinet Member for Education and Skills in accordance with the Council's agreed democratic process. - 6.13 A single objection was received however in respect of the Llanwern Learning Resource Base proposal and as a result the final decision was taken by the Cabinet, acting as the Local Determination Panel.
-15 objections were received in respect of the proposal to establish a new primary school at Glan Llyn and therefore this decision will also shortly be referred to Cabinet, acting as the Local Determination Panel. - 6.14 The Local Authority works closely with the governing bodies of all schools across Newport and as key stakeholders they are consulted where appropriate on all matters.
+- 6.11 Each consultation is supported by full stakeholder engagement as outlined in the statutory code.
+This includes the publication of detailed consultation packs and a children and young people summary version, distribution of response forms, drop-in sessions and meetings with the school councils at relevant and local schools.
+Following each consultation, a consultation report is prepared and published which outlines how the consultation was carried out, who is engaged and the relevant responses.
+These reports are provided as annexes to the Cabinet Member report which approves moving to the next stage in the process publication of the statutory notice.
+The statutory notice is the stage at which legal objections can be lodged against proposals. - 6.12 The Local Authority works closely with the governing bodies of all schools across Newport and as key stakeholders they are consulted where appropriate on all matters. - 6.13 The Council has responded to Freedom of Information Act requests within the required 20 days:

-2015-16 2016-17 2017-18
+2016-17 2017-18 2018-19

-No' of FOI requests 914 1087 1037
+No' of FOI requests 1087 1037

-No' responded to within 20 days 844 914 916
+No' responded to within 20 days 914 916

-Percentage of FOIs responded 92% 84% 88.3%
+Percentage of FOIs 84% 88.3%

-to within 20 days Target 88% Target 88%
+responded to within 20 days Target 88% Target 88%